Lloyd Woolf

-Lloyd Woolf (born 1981) is a British comedy actor and writer.
+Lloyd Woolf (born 1981) is a British comedy actor and writer from Swansea, Wales.

 Personal life

 Woolf was born in 1981 in Swansea, and grew up in the Swansea Valley town of Pontardawe.
 After graduating with an English degree from Cambridge University, Woolf moved to London.
 He now lives in Essex with his wife and children.

 Career

 At university Woolf became involved in the Cambridge Footlights, performing alongside the likes of Ed Weeks, Dan Stevens, Sarah Solemani, Mark Watson, Matt Kirshen, Tim Key, Tom Basden and Stefan Golaszewski.

 After graduating Woolf formed the sketch group Cowards with Key, Basden and Golaszewski.
 They performed at the Edinburgh Festival Fringe in 2005 and 2006.
 They produced two radio series for BBC Radio 4, broadcast in 2007 and 2008.
 They also produced a television series for BBC Four, which was broadcast in January 2009, to critical acclaim.
 It was nominated for a Scottish BAFTA.

 As an actor Woolf also featured in the BBC Three sketch show The Wrong Door and the sitcom How Not to Live Your Life, as well as the short film Nightwalking.
 In theatre, Woolf appeared in Captain Oates' Left Sock at the Finborough Theatre and The Roman Bath at the Arcola Theatre.
 He appeared briefly in Richard Ayoade's feature film The Double opposite Jesse Eisenberg.
 He has also featured in numerous TV adverts, including Pot Noodle's infamous Welsh miners parody.

 Woolf has also performed extensively as a stand-up, including a solo show at the 2008 Edinburgh Fringe.